elixir-europe/rdmkit/pages/contribute/editorial_board_guide.md

       registry: TeSS
       url: https://tess.elixir-europe.org/search?q=data%20analysis
   ```
 * `faircookbook`: Here all relevant FAIR Cookbook recipes are listed.
 This is automaticity updated based on the [`faircookbook_rdmkit_mapping.yml`](https://github.com/elixir-europe/rdmkit/tree/master/_data/faircookbook_rdmkit_mapping.yml) mapping file.
 If you want to make a new link, please make a pull request against this file.
 Every week the changes of this mapping file are used to update the frontmatter of the corresponding markdown files.

 * `dsw`: Here all relevant Data Stewardship Wizard questions in the RDMkit knowledge model are listed.
 This is automaticity updated and can not be altered by humans!
 If you want to add a link you have to add the link towards the RDMkit page the the knowledge model on DSW.

-* `datatable`: Use this attribute to activate pagination, sorting  and searching in tables.
+* `datatable`: use this attribute to activate the pagination + sorting + searching in tables

 ### Markdown file naming